Getting Started

 Hotkey information can be discovered by hovering your mouse over a button

-or by noting the key combinations listed after menu items .
+or by noting the key combinations listed after menu items

 Widgets

 When exploring your bathymetry in Turntable Mode of the main Qimera interface and when working in the 3D Editor, you may find it helpful to turn off the Widgets.
-In Turntable Mode, the widgets can be turned off using the View Widgets Button.
-In the 3D Editor, turn of the Widgets by selecting Display from the 3D Editor Menu Bar and then selecting Show Widgets.
+In Turntable Mode, the widgets can be turned off using the View Widgets

 Area-Based Manual Point Editing: 3D Editor

 Prior to doing manual editing, you may find it helpful to change your Depth Layer in the Project Layers Window to Shallow or Deep (1).
-This will draw your attention to all of the spikes on the top of the surface or bottom of the surface, respectively.
+This will draw your attention to all of the spikes on the top of the grid or bottom of the grid, respectively.
 Note that any edits you make will flag the QPD points on save, and all depth layers will update on save to reflect those changes.

 Overview of key Qimera interface elements for Manual Editing.